lethang7794/aws-sa-associate-saac03/0000-notes/0300-NETWORKING_TECHNICAL FUNDAMENTALS.md

 ### Border Gateway Protocol (BGP) 101 (17:03)

 ![Alt text](<images/Screenshot 2023-09-29 at 11.35.43 - Border_Gateway_Protocol_(BGP)_101__learn.cantrill..png>)
+BGP: Exchange the **best path** (ASPATH) to a destination

 ![Alt text](<images/Screenshot 2023-09-29 at 11.46.22 - Border_Gateway_Protocol_(BGP)_101__learn.cantrill..png>)
+BGP: AS will advertise all the shortest paths its known to all its peers (and prepends its own ASN onto the path)

+> ASPATH Prepending: make a path longer

 ### Stateful vs Stateless Firewalls (14:04)